Haskell Indian Nations University Rankings

 Biography

-Pauline Small was the first woman to be elected to office in the Crow Tribe of Indians.
+Pauline Small was the first woman to be elected to office in the Crow Tribe of Montana.
 In 1966 she was elected to Vice-Secretary of the Crow Tribal Council, holding office de facto to 1972, and served in various positions within the Crow Tribal Offices, many to do with supporting education.

 2. Henry Roe Cloud